Secret Meeting of 20 February 1933: Sequence of events

 First Hermann Göring gave a short speech in which he emphasized the importance of the current election campaign.
 Then Hitler appeared and gave a ninety-minute speech.
 He praised the concept of private property and argued that the Nazi Party would be the nation's only salvation against the communist threat.
 The basis of the Nazi Party is the national idea and the concern over the nation's defense capabilities.
 Life is a continuous struggle and only the fittest could survive.
 Concurrently, only a militarily fit nation could thrive economically.

 In his speech, Hitler declared democracy culpable for the rise of communism.
 The following are translated excerpts of what remains of his speech:

 Private enterprise cannot be maintained in the age of democracy;[…]

 We are today facing the following situation.
 The Weimar Government imposed upon us a certain constitutional order by which they put us on a democratic basis.
 By that we were, however, not provided with an able governmental authority.
 On the contrary, for the same reasons for which I criticized democracy before, it was inevitable that communism, in ever greater measure, penetrated the minds of the German people.[…]

 Two fronts have thus taken shape which put to us the choice: either Marxism in its purest form, or the other side.

 Then Hitler declared that he needed complete control of the state to crush communism:

 We must first gain complete power if we want to crush the other side completely.[...]
 In Prussia, we must still gain another 10 seats, and in the Reich proper, another 33.
 That is not impossible if we exert all our strength.
 Then, only, begins the second action against communism.

+Hitler concluded by saying that it would be "the last election” and if he did not win, he would stay in power “by other means… with other weapons.”

 After Hitler's speech, Krupp expressed thanks to the participants and put special emphasis on the commitment to private property and to the nation's defense capabilities.
 Hitler then left the meeting.
 Göring gave a short speech in which he pointed out the emptiness of the Nazi Party's campaign war chest and asked the gentlemen present to help remedy this shortage.
+Göring also pointed out that the next election would "surely be the last one for the next ten years", which should ease the “financial sacrifices” being asked of the industry.
 Then Göring left and Hjalmar Schacht took the floor.
 Schacht requested three million Reichsmark.

 The money was made out to Nationale Treuhand, Dr. Hjalmar Schacht and deposited in the Bank of Delbrück Schickler & Co.
 A statement from the IG Farben Trial indicated a total of 2,071,000 Reichsmark had been paid.
 The money then went to Rudolf Hess who transferred it to Franz Eher Nachfolger.